medinadato/mysysadmin/README.md

 By now you should be able to see the new file MDN\AdminBundle\Entity\Server.php created.

+Now, add the Getters and Setters by using

+    $ php app/console doctrine:generate:entities MDN/AdminBundle/Entity/Server

 You can also delete the files on the directory src/MDN/AdminBundle/Resources/config/doctrine/.

 ## Controller